im-github-training/1-introduction-to-github/.github/steps/2-step.md

 !['git status'](/.images/shell/2-step-shell-37.svg)

-This command moves `HEAD` back one commit and discards the changes from that commit.

-You should see that `file3.txt` is gone.
+We can see that `HEAD` has been moved back one commit and `file1` has not only been unstaged, but has been deleted completely!

 > Remember, `git reset` can permanently discard your changes if used improperly.
 Always make sure you have a backup of your changes or have pushed your changes to a remote repository before using `git reset --hard`.